-- Solar Photovoltaic (PV) developments ground mounted solar PV panels convert sunlight into energy.
-Rising energy costs and the support of the Feed in Tariff increased the attractiveness of solar PV developments, although more recent changes to the tariff may affect the number of solar PV proposals; - Biomass which involves burning fuel such as wood which is renewable because, through planting and re-growth, biomass can be replaced over time and the cycle can be continuously repeated; - Energy from Waste (EfW) the combustion of waste, or similar processes, reduces the amount of waste going to landfill and recovers energy from that waste as electricity or heat.
-Decentralised energy networks/district heating schemes/combined heat and power systems are common examples of energy from waste; - Wave and Tidal although there may be considerable potential for this source of power in the UK and a number of prototypes are currently operating, many of the technologies are still developing. - 7.29 There is also potential to supply energy from small scale micro-renewable schemes which can when taken together, make a significant contribution to renewable energy output and tackling climate change.
-Micro-renewable devices (which are usually accepted to be the production of heat of less than 45kW capacity or electricity of less than 50kW capacity) include: - Micro-wind turbines and roof mounted wind turbines; - Roof mounted solar technologies (including photovoltaic arrays and hot water panels); - Heat pumps (ground source, air source and water source), and - Individual biomass boilers. - 7.30 Micro-renewable devices can be retrofitted to existing buildings or incorporated into developments.
-Some proposals will, depending on scale and location, fall within permitted development rights. - 7.31 The Borough Council will seek to maximise opportunities that support proposals for renewable and low carbon energy generation, while ensuring that any adverse impacts are satisfactorily addressed, including cumulative impacts on landscape, visual amenity, and historic and natural assets.
-Some proposed developments may need to be accompanied by an environmental statement which will include an assessment of any likely significant effects. - 7.32 The Borough Council will work flexibly with developers in order to promote energy from renewable sources and to achieve acceptable schemes. - 7.33 Strategic wind turbine developments and large scale solar PV developments are considered under separate policies (CC4 and CC5).
+- 7.31 Micro-renewable devices can be retrofitted to existing buildings or incorporated into developments.
+Some proposals will, depending on scale and location, fall within permitted development rights. - 7.32 The Borough Council will seek to maximise opportunities that support proposals for renewable and low carbon energy generation, while ensuring that any adverse impacts are satisfactorily addressed, including cumulative impacts on landscape, visual amenity, and historic and natural assets.
+Some proposed developments may need to be accompanied by an environmental statement which will include an assessment of any likely significant effects. - 7.33 The Borough Council will work flexibly with developers in order to promote energy from renewable sources and to achieve acceptable schemes. - 7.34 Strategic wind turbine developments and large scale solar PV developments are considered under separate policies (CC4 and CC5).